tomjwells/coti-node-images/README.md

 # How Can I Use these Docker Images?

-Great question!
+Great question.
 See [this repository](https://github.com/tomjwells/coti-node) for an example and accompanying guide that suggests a method for running a Coti node using Docker, along with tried-and-tested `docker-compose` files, which I use to run my node.

 # Stay Coti